Remembering Lee Ji Han: Things To Know About The Late K-Pop Star

 A recent Halloween celebration in Seoul’s trendy Itaewon district turned into a tragedy when over 150 victims died in a stampede.
 According to local reports, the buzzy nightlife hotspot was packed with as many as 100,000 revellers — mostly young people in their 20s and teenagers — during the event on October 29 2022.
 Officials believe the situation became dangerous after the crowd spilled into a narrow alley next to the Hamilton Hotel.
 Some partygoers fell down, leading to a domino effect as others stumbled and began pushing out of panic to escape and avoid getting trampled.
 With no way out, multiple people perished in the crush.
-Among the casualties was Lee Ji Han, a budding k-pop star and former contestant on South Korean talent search tv show Produce 101, whose life was sadly cut short at 24.
+Among the casualties whose life was sadly cut short was Lee Ji Han, a budding k-pop star and former contestant on South Korean talent search tv show Produce 101.

 Lee’s agency 935 Entertainment announced the news on October 30 via an official statement: “It is true that Lee Ji Han died during the Itaewon accident on October 29.
 We hoped it wasn’t true, but we were extremely shocked when we heard the news.”
-The company also posted a tribute on Instagram, describing him as a “sweet and warm friend to all”.
+The company also posted a tribute to him on Instagram, describing the 24-year-old as a “sweet and warm friend to all”.

 View this post on Instagram